ABOUT BLUE DOOR SPONSORSHIP

 About the Sponsorship Program

-Through Blue Door Sponsorship, you can sponsor a child rescued by the international educational program, The ABC Center.
-Together, ABC and Blue Door Sponsorship spread hope by providing children with food, education, medical care, and a spiritual family.
-In most cases, the ABC Center also serves as a safe shelter for children who would otherwise be left to fend for themselves on the streets.
-ABC is a place of healing, teaching, hope, and love.
+Through Blue Door Sponsorship, you can sponsor a child rescued by the international educational program, Harvest School.
+Together, Harvest School and Blue Door Sponsorship spread hope by providing children with food, education, medical care, and a spiritual family.
+In most cases, Harvest School also serves as a safe shelter for children who would otherwise be left to fend for themselves on the streets.
+It's a place of healing, teaching, hope, and love.

-Whether a child is simply enrolled in dayschool or is living on-campus, ABC serves as a tight-knit community that focuses on providing quality education, engaging extra-curricular activities, personal development, supportive relationships, and spiritual growth.
+Whether a child is simply enrolled in day school or is living on-campus, Harvest School serves as a tight-knit community that focuses on providing quality education, engaging extra-curricular activities, personal development, supportive relationships, and spiritual growth.
 Your sponsorship makes it possible for a child to experience this incredible opportunity.

-Thorunn Helgadottir, from Iceland, started the ABC Center in Kenya 7 years ago.
+Thorunn Helgadottir, from Iceland, started Harvest School in Kenya 7 years ago.
 She loves God with all of her heart and works to serve Him every day by rescuing the children off of the streets and giving them food, medical care, safety, education, and a place to sleep.
-Approximately 400 children attend school each day at the ABC Center and return home to the slums each night.
+Approximately 400 children attend Harvest School each day and return home to the slums each night.
 The families of these children have hope that their kids now have an opportunity to get out of poverty.
-About 150 children actually live at the ABC Center, because their parents are unable to care for them, or they have no family at all.
-Thorunn and her team reach out to the abandoned and abused children living on the streets of Nairobi and take them to the ABC Center where they are accepted into a loving family.
+About 150 children actually live at Harvest School, because their parents are unable to care for them, or they have no family at all.
+Thorunn and her team reach out to the abandoned and abused children living on the streets of Nairobi and take them to Harvest School where they are accepted into a loving family.

 Blue Door Summary Video